Column + Line Charts are extremely versatile. Here we’ll show you some tips and tricks for using this kind of chart and how to build it.

 Building a Column Chart

 To build a column + line chart, first log in to your Grow account and click Add Metric.
-Choose your data source, connect your data, and press continue.
+Choose your data source, and connect your data.

-In Edit Metric, click on the chart type menu to view the list of charts.
+In Edit Metric, click on Column to reveal the chart type menu.
 Go ahead and select Column + Line Chart.

 Next, you’ll need to select your data series.
 Note that the first data series you select will be the column, and any subsequent data series you select will be a line.

 Once you’ve selected your data series, you can format each series.
-(Check out this article to learn how to do formatting.)
+(Check out the second section of the article to learn how to do formatting.)